commitizen/cz-jira-smart-commit/README.md

 ## Writing your own questions and format

-Configuring transparent-commitizen is easy, and I recommend you just look at index.js, but I'll provide some instructions here anyway.
+I recommend you look at index.js, which is extremely simple, but here are some instructions anyway.

 To add a question, you need ask it by adding to the the array  passed to inquirer.prompt, and handle the answer by adding to the function formatAnswers.